anttisalonen/progbook/rst/sql_index.rst

 * Generating a bunch of random test data
 * Generating PDFs and barcodes using Python
 * Primitive business analytics
-* Displaying database contents, filling forms and sending PDFs using Flask (again - but this time without Javascript)
+* Displaying database contents, filling forms and sending PDFs using Flask (again - but this time without JavaScript)

 The whole thing will end up at about 300-400 lines of Python, with a good chunk of it being SQL statements.